-We may not be able to hire or retain key officers or employees that we need to implement our business strategy and develop our products and business.
+We may not be able to hire or retain key officers or employees that we need to implement our business strategy and develop our product candidates and business, including those purchased in the EGEN acquisition.

-Our success depends significantly on the continued contributions of our executive officers, scientific and technical personnel and consultants, and on our ability to attract additional personnel as we seek to implement our business strategy and develop our products and businesses.
-During our operating history, we have assigned many essential responsibilities to a relatively small number of individuals.
-However, as our business and the demands on our key employees expand, we have been, and will continue to be, required to recruit additional qualified employees.
+Our success depends significantly on the continued contributions of our executive officers, scientific and technical personnel and consultants, including those retained in the EGEN acquisition, and on our ability to attract additional personnel as we seek to implement our business strategy and develop our product candidates and businesses.
+Our operations associated with the EGEN acquisition are located in Huntsville, Alabama.
+Key employees may depart if we fail to successfully manage this additional business location or in relation to any uncertainties or difficulties of integration with Celsion.
+We cannot guarantee that we will retain key employees to the same extent that we and EGEN retained each of our own employees in the past, which could have a negative impact on our business, results of operations and financial condition.
+Our integration of EGEN and ability to operate in the fields we acquired from EGEN may be more difficult if we lose key employees.
+Additionally, as our business and the demands on our key employees expand, we have been, and will continue to be, required to recruit additional qualified employees.
 The competition for such qualified personnel is intense, and the loss of services of certain key personnel or our inability to attract additional personnel to fill critical positions could adversely affect our business.
 Further, we do not carry "key man" insurance on any of our personnel.
 Therefore, loss of the services of key personnel would not be ameliorated by the receipt of the proceeds from such insurance.